QIWI-API/payments-docs/_payment-token_en.html.md

 # Payment Token {#payment-token-issue}

-In **Payment protocol** card and QIWI Wallet payment tokens generation is supported.
-The tokens can be used for debiting cards or QIWI Wallet without entering card/wallet details.
+In **Payment protocol** card payment tokens generation is supported.
+The tokens can be used for debiting cards without entering card details.
 On issuing payment token, card details are stored securely on QIWI side.

 ## Features {#payment-token-special}